-Data with the third-party verification mark $\begin{tabular}{c} \end{tabular}$ has been independently verified.
+Data with the third-party verification mark lacktriangle has been independently verified.

-Note: The amount of disposed industrial waste is that which is in accordance with the Waste Management and Public Cleansing Act.
+Note: The amount of disposed industrial waste is in accordance with the Waste Management and Public Cleansing Act.

 Scope of Data Calculation for Waste Emissions

 The scopes of data collation for hazardous and non-hazardous waste emissions encompasses, in principle, facilities for which disclosure is required under the Act on the Rational Use of Energy.
 However, some facilities are excluded.